What are Microgreens? And furthermore, why should you care to add something so small to your everyday meal plans?

 Microgreens should be refrigerated as soon as possible after harvest in a dry condition.
 Many growers reduce their liability by washing their harvested microgreens.

 If not dried properly, the semi-wet greens will start decomposing quickly.

 The Way Around These Two Issues

 The best way around cost and availability is to grow your own microgreens!

 They are easy to grow right in your home using inexpensive equipment.
 No strong grow lights are needed.
 Microgreens can grow fine using indirect light or on a sunny windowsill.

 There are many articles on the Home Microgreens website to get you started growing your microgreens.

 The other advantage to growing your microgreens is harvesting.
-Instead of buying microgreens in wet plastic bags and run the risk of them going bad, you can cut what you need anytime you want!
+Instead of buying microgreens in wet plastic bags and running the risk of them going bad, you can cut what you need anytime you want!

 - Microgreens are edible seedlings of selective vegetables and herbs.